dr-jam/GameplayProgramming/README.md

 ### Quizzes

+Due demands for ansynchronous course material, there will be no quizzes this quarter.

-Light quizzes will be given during discussion sections.
-Their contents will be based on recent lectures and readings.
+~~Light quizzes will be given during discussion sections.
+Their contents will be based on recent lectures and readings.~~

 ### Participation and Attedance